cicacica/BenchmarkingQuantinuumH1/README.md

 ### Prepare qubit and measure in computational basis

 Initialise a circuit and measure in comptational basis.
-Perform over an increasing number of shots and observe expected outcome.
+Perform over an increasing number of shots and observe expected outcome ([experiments/20240412_measuring_convergence_state_prep](experiments/20240412_measuring_convergence_state_prep))